A Country for All Seasons

 In summer, the sky passes through various hues of blue, grey and azure, but you should never expect black tones – up here in the north the sun hardly sets and the summer days are never-ending.
 Smell the growing green grass or marvel at the small but sturdy flowers of the lowlands.
 Or visit the highlands and experience the vastness, pureness and wondrous views of this uninhabited area.
 Discover how the blue sky, the brown earth and the white ice all meet on the horizon.
 Summer also offers a great choice of activities, such as diving, glacier-skiing, skidoo excursions on Europe’s largest glacier, trips on quad bikes, angling, and mountain biking or kayaking.
 And don’t forget to go on a boat safari to spot some of the magnificent whales that thrive in the rich oceans around Iceland.

 In autumn, brooks and rivers, swollen with melt water, rush down to the lowlands, feeding the earth and ultimately the ocean.
 Nature’s produce is welcomed everywhere.
-Green vegetation turns red, yellow or brown, resulting in picturesquely colourful landscapes.
+Green vegetation turns red, yellow or brown, resulting in picturesquely colorful landscapes.
 No wonder photographers find autumn an exciting time, with all its different shades and magnificent skyscapes.
 In autumn, sheep and horses that have been grazing in the mountains are driven back to inhabited areas and sorted in the yearly round-ups.
 These are lively and social occasions, in which visitors are welcome to participate.
+Follow this link to find Farmhouse Accommodation.

 Winter is the time of amazing contrasts.
 Peaceful white snow accentuates the black lava fields, resulting in magical artistry.
 In the evening the blackness of the sky may be suddenly disturbed by dancing, flickering veils of light, in green, white or red, for the northern lights are often visible in cold, clear weather.
 You could well imagine that the snowstorms and winds that sometimes sweep over the country are vying for some great prize, but they always lose their battle: after a while everything returns to stillness and tranquillity, and the land is pristine, as if just reborn.
 Winter is a great time for cross-country skiing and you don’t need to go far from Reykjavík to find yourself surrounded by scenic landscapes and tremendous views.